 2) Holding or working with machinery that vibrates

-If you work in the construction industry, you’ll know that sometimes there is no way to avoid using machinery that vibrates, especially when using tools such as concrete breakers, sanders, grinders and hammer drills amongst others.
-However, it’s important to put some measures in place to prevent extensive hand-arm vibration exposure or reduce any current symptoms.
+Using machinery that vibrates is often unavoidable in construction, especially tools such as concrete breakers, sanders, grinders and hammer drills.
+However, it’s important to put some measures in place to prevent extensive hand-arm vibration exposure.

-For example, all employers and workers should check their tools before using them to make sure they have been properly maintained and repaired to avoid increased vibration caused by faults or general wear and tear.
+For example, all workers should check their tools before using them to ensure they've been properly maintained and repaired, to avoid increased vibration caused by faults or general wear and tear.

-The result is a machine which feels much lighter than its power suggests and a tri-axial vibration value that enables Hilti to claim a best-in-class trigger time boosting operator productivity.
+The result is a machine which not only feels much lighter than its power suggests, but has a tri-axial vibration value that enables Hilti to claim a best-in-class trigger time that boosts operator productivity.